mythic-beasts/letsencrypt-mythic-dns01/README.md

 example.com myOtherS3cretPassword
 ````

-You can then provide this script to the -k option to letsencrypt.sh:
+You can then provide this script to the ``-k`` option to ``letsencrypt.sh``:

 ````
 letsencrypt.sh -c -t dns-01 -k ./letsencrypt-mythic-dns01.sh
 ````

-The script will look in the current directory for the dnsapi.config.txt file.
+The script will look in the current directory for the ``dnsapi.config.txt``
+file.

 Perl and Shell versions of this hook are provided.
-The Perl version has the minor advantage that your DNS API password is not exposed on the command line invocation of curl.